mikejohnson51/HydroData/README.md

  plot(sb)
 ```

-(3) An AOI can be defined A user supplied Spatial or Raster object:
+(3) An AOI can be defined by a user supplied Spatial* or Raster* object:

 ```r
  la.met = getAOI(clip_unit = rgdal::readOGR("/LA_metro"))